MooersLab/voice-computing-with-python-in-jupyter-notebooks/README.md

 # Slides for PyTexas 2024 talk: Voice Computing with Python in Jupyter Notebooks

-The annual PyTexas meeting is a regional meeting that has been running since 2007 (https://www.pytexas.org/2024/).
+The annual [PyTexas meeting](https://www.pytexas.org/2024/) is a regional meeting that has been running since 2007.
-Volunteers run the meeting; they spend the prior year working hard on organizing the meeting.
+Volunteers run the meeting; they spend the prior year working hard to organize it.

 There were 18 speakers from around the United States.
 There were also additional attendees from all around the United States.